gurmitteotia/guflow/README.md

 * Workflows to orchestrate the scheduling of AWS lambda functions, activities, child workflows and timers
 * Activities to carry out the task.

-Guflow, supporting all the relevant features of [Amazon SWF](https://aws.amazon.com/swf/), is an alternative to Amazon Step functions and the Amazon Flow framework and it provides simplicity and flexbility in one place.
+Guflow, supporting all the features of [Amazon SWF](https://aws.amazon.com/swf/), is an alternative to Amazon Step functions and the Amazon Flow framework and it provides simplicity and flexbility in one place.

 ### Features:
 Guflow:
 * Allows you to create complex workflows with ease and flexibility
-* Use async task for polling for new decisions and activity tasks
+* Supports parallel execution of lambda functions, activities, child workflow and timers in the workflow
+* Supports fork and join of workflow branches
+* Supports recursion around an individual item(lambda function, activity, child workflow and timer) or whole execution branch
 * Provide equal supports for scheduling the activities written in other framework/language
+* Provide robust [signal APIs](https://github.com/gurmitteotia/guflow/wiki/Workflow-signals) to easily implement manual approvals using serverless lambda functions.
 * Supports async/sync activity method
 * Supports activity throttling
-* Supports parallel execution of lambda, activities and timers in workflow
-* Supports fork and join of workflow branches
-* Supports loop around an individual item(lambda, activity, child workflow and timer) or whole execution branch
 * Supported by behavioural unit tests and continuously released.
-* Supports all the relevant features of Amazon SWF:
+* Supports all the features of Amazon SWF:
   * Lambda
   * Activity
   * Timer